DevExpress/Logify.Alert.Clients/dotnet/Logify.Alert.Web/readme.md

 ```

 ## Configuration
-You can set up Logify Alert client using the **Web.config** file as follows.
+You can set up the Logify Alert client using the **Web.config** file as follows.
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>
 <configuration>